Skip to main content

 Legal Hunting Hours

-2. Hunting of bullfrogs, raccoons, opossums, the chasing of foxes and rabbits, and the trapping of furbearers is permitted day or night unless restricted by Proclamation.
+2. Hunting of bullfrogs, raccoons, opossums, the chasing of foxes and rabbits, and the trapping of furbearers is permitted day or night unless restricted by proclamation.
 No foxes or rabbits may be shot while chasing/training at night.

 3. Hunting of migratory birds is to comply with federal regulations for migratory birds, unless restricted by proclamation.